|

 - How do I use this website?

 That’s up to you.
-We have a strong belief that doing the actual research yourself is
+I strongly believe that doing the actual research yourself is

 part of the journey.
-Our purpose is not to hand you the answer, but to make finding the
+My purpose is not to hand you the answer, but to make finding the

 answer possible.